chemouna/AlgorithmsCatalog/README.md

  for many applications.
 Skip list algorithms have the same asymptotic expected time bounds as balanced trees and are simpler, faster and use less space.

+- Skip lists are a probabilistic alternative to balanced trees.
+Skip lists are balanced by consulting a random number generator.
+  Although skip lists have bad worst-case performance, no input sequence consistently produces the worst-case performance (much like quicksort when the pivot element is chosen randomly).
+It is very unlikely a skip list data structure will be significantly unbalanced (e.g., for a dictionary of more than 250 elements, the chance that a search will take more than 3 times the expected time is less than one in a million).

 - a data structure that allows fast search within an ordered sequence of elements.
 Fast search is made possible by maintaining a linked hierarchy of subsequences, with each successive subsequence skipping over fewer elements than the previous one.